WSU-kduncan/cs2900-nheisey/Project 1/project1.md

 ![Host OS ipconfig](Images/HostNat.jpg)

-Proof of using internet on VM under bridged networking type:
+Proof of using internet on VM under bridged networking type figured not sure how importnat this is but I'd figure I'd include it just in case! :

 ![Internet Searches](Images/VMsearch.jpg)